TheBookOfDale/thebookofdale.github.io/_posts/2025-10-01-power-bi-theme.md

 ---

-## 📊 Step 5 — Adjust Visual Defaults
+## 📊 Step 5 — Set Default Visual Styles in Power BI

 The **Visuals** tab lets you define how different chart types and objects should look by default.
 This is powerful because it saves your team from repetitive formatting.